Comprehensive sex education: Terminology

 Apart from the different teaching methods, terminology also differs.
-Abortion, homosexuality, abstinence have connotations and definitions that vary state.
+Abortion, homosexuality and abstinence have connotations and definitions that vary by state and by nationality.
 For example, the word "abstinence" may refer to disengaging from all forms of sexual activities until marriage or may refer to only disengaging from sexual intercourse.
 Furthermore, the degree of sexual activity that "abstinence" connotes is often unclear, because sexual behavior that is not sexual intercourse may or may not be included in its definition.
 As a result, students are left confused about what activities are risky and teachers do not know what they can and cannot teach.

 The term "comprehensive", is also falls on spectrum, therefore can be considered an umbrella term.
 CSE means something radical for some institutions while it can mean something moderate and even conservative for others.

 According to the Sexuality Information and Education Council of the United States (SIECUS), the guidelines for comprehensive sexuality education are as follows: